IGITUGraz/redis-installer/README.rst

 .. code:: python

     from rediscontroller import start_redis, stop_redis

     # Provide path to the data director here while staring redis.
 This uses the default config (see notes below)
     #^ and starts redis on PORT 65535
     start_redis(data_directory='/path/to/data/directory')

+    # Specify the port where redis should be started (started on port 12345 here)
+    start_redis(data_directory='/path/to/data/directory', port=12345)

+    # Start redis on a random port, and return the port where its started
+    port = start_redis(data_directory='/path/to/data/directory', port='random')

-    # Use this to provide your own redis configuration file and use the PORT you specified there for subsequent access.
+    # Use this to provide your own redis configuration file.
+The port number in the config file is ignored and redis is
+    #^ started on 65535.
+Pass in the port argument to specify a custom port.
     start_redis(data_directory='/path/to/data/directory', config_file_path='path/to/redis.conf')

     # Stop redis.
 Without arguments, it will work only if you run from the same host from which it was started.
     stop_redis()

+    # Stop redis.
+You need to pass in the port where it was started if its not on the default port
+    stop_redis(port=12345)
+    stop_redis(port=port)

     # Otherwise, pass in the redis host and port like so
     stop_redis(redis_host='localhost', redis_port=6379)